 East Lyme Board of Selectmen unanimously approves budget

+The finance board is slated to begin budget deliberations on March 19.
 The schedule of meetings is available on the town's website, eltownhall.com.

 MOST VIEWED MEDIA